kanaria69/Mainecoco/README.md

-## What do you call a pig that knows karate?
-A pork chop!
+## What do computers and air conditioners have in common?
+They both become useless when you open windows.